-The Viking midwinter festival of Thorrablot is ON!
+The Viking midwinter festival of Thorrablot!

 Thorrablot was originally a feast of sacrifice to the Norse God Thor.
 Today it’s celebrated with festive gatherings where you dine on traditional Viking eats like boiled sheep’s head and fermented shark.
 Don’t forget to wash it down with Brennivin, the local caraway-seed flavored spirit fondly known as Black Death.